openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/deployment_migration.md

 * Usage of development tools.
 * Development and deployment of OpenVINO-based applications.

-To accomplish that, there were made some changes to the installation and deployment processes of OpenVINO in the 2022.1 release.
+To accomplish that, the 2022.1 release OpenVINO introduced significant changes to the installation and deployment processes.
 This guide will walk you through these changes.

 ## The Installer Package Contains OpenVINO™ Runtime Only